 Federal Direct PLUS Loans and Private Loans require new loan applications each year.
 These applications will be subject to credit checks, and will be approved up to the amount your need and Cost of Attendance allow for the specific aid year.

 We recommend you check your myWings well before the payment deadline to ensure that your student loans are awarded and accepted.
 Contact One-Stop Student Services if you have any questions.

 For Direct Loans, and Direct Grad PLUS loans borrowed at UNF, you are automatically deferred while you are enrolled at least half-time in a degree-seeking status.
 If you need to provide proof of enrollment for a loan you borrowed at a prior institution, you can print an official Enrollment Verification from myWings as soon as the add/drop period has ended each term and provide this to your loan servicer.

 For Private and Parent PLUS loans, deferments are not automatic.
 Please contact your lender for deferment information.
 If your loan has entered the repayment period and you are seeking deferment, you are advised to continue making payments until your deferment has been approved.

 If you are selected for FAFSA verification, you must provide the specific documentation requested on your myWings account.
 Not all students selected for verification will have to submit the same documents.
 Save the records and materials that you used to complete the FAFSA, so that you may provide us with signed copies of the originals.
-You can minimize the number of documents you must submit by opting to participate in the IRS Data Matching option when completing your FAFSA.
+You can minimize the number of documents you must submit by opting to utilize the IRS Data Retrieval Tool when completing your FAFSA.

-Failure to submit the verification documents will result in your financial aid being delayed or cancelled.
+Failure to submit verification documents will result in your financial aid being delayed or cancelled.
 If any of the data reported on the FAFSA is found to be incorrect, your financial aid eligibility will be recalculated.